SteavenLinux/SteavenSettings/README.md

 - Reduce Systemd start and stop service wait time, start to 15s and stop to 10s
 - Redcuce journal size to 50M
 - Reduce user@service stop time from 120s to 10s
-- Headset fix script for system and user
 - Disable Systemd Core Dumping to prevent disk i/o usage from beening at 100% when anything wants to crash

 ## udisks2